Women’s Rights and Empowerment

 General Women's Union

-The General Women's Union was established in 1975 under Federal Law No. 6 of 1974, headed by HH Sheikha Fatima bint Mubarak, Supreme Chairwoman of the Family Development Foundation and President of the Supreme Council for Motherhood and Childhood, to form a national mechanism for empowering women and female entrepreneurs in the UAE.
+The General Women's Union was established in 1975 under Federal Law No. 6 of 1974, headed by HH Sheikha Fatima bint Mubarak, Chairwoman of the General Women's Union, President of the Supreme Council for Motherhood and Childhood, Supreme Chairwoman of the Family Development Foundation and "Mother of the Nation", to form a national mechanism for women's empowerment and leadership in the UAE.
 Since its establishment, the Union has contributed to policymaking, capacity-building, reviewing, and proposing legislation amendments, and formulating national empowerment strategies and supervising their implementation.
 The Union supported legislative reforms, backed by the National Strategy for Women Empowerment 2015-2021.
 It also formed a framework for all governmental institutions, the private sector, and NGOs, to provide a decent life for women and invest in their capabilities.

 Gender Balance Council